Thunderstorm advisory raised over parts of N. Luzon

 (Eagle News)–A thunderstorm advisory has been raised over parts of Northern Luzon.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said moderate to occasionally heavy rainshowers with lightning and strong winds are expected over Apayao (Conner, Flora, Kabugao and Santa Marcela), and Isabela (Cabagan, SanPablo and Tumauini) within 30 minutes to an hour.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said light to moderate rainshowers with lightning and strong winds are being experienced over Abra (Boliney, Bucloc and Lagangilang), Apayao (Calanasan), Ilocos Nortd (Adams), and Kalinga (Balbalan).

-Meanwhile, moderate to occasionally heavy rainshowers are being experienced in Luna and Pudtol in Apayao, Cagayan (Baggao and Peñablanca), and Isabela (Divilacan, Ilagan City and Maconacon).

-Moderate to heavy rainshowers with lightning and strong winds are also being experienced over Aurora ( portion of Casiguran), Quirino (portions of Nagtipunan), Nueva Vizcaya (portions of Dupax del Norte and Kasibu), and Isabela (Dinapigue, Palanan).

 PAGASA said these may persist within one to two hours and may affect nearby areas.